 Some Hon.
 Senators: Hear, hear.

-The Hon. the Speaker: Is it your pleasure, honourable senators, to
+The Hon. the Speaker: Is it your pleasure, honourable senators, to adopt the motion?

 Some Hon.
 Senators: Yes.

 The Hon. the Speaker: Those in favour of the motion will signify by saying "yea.''